AVANT/spice/README.md

-Welcome to the AVANT.org site repo, built with [HUGO](https://gohugo.io/) & node.js.
+Welcome to the AVANT.org site repo, built with [HUGO](https://gohugo.io/) & js.